 To help smooth the trial process, most operators look to vendors to help evolve the current network architecture and minimize the risk of rolling out a new technology, particularly one as complex and as different at 5G.

-And since there is no 5G specification yet, operators have to base these 5G tests on their own definitions of 5G – and many are doing that with the hope that what they learn from their trials will contribute to the final 5G standard that the 3GPP standards organization is developing.
+And since there is no global 5G specification yet, operators have to base these 5G tests on their own definitions of 5G – and many are doing that with the hope that what they learn from their trials will contribute to the final, global 5G standard that the 3GPP standards organization is developing.

-Gregory Donnard, product manager for InfoVista, which makes an RF planning and optimization software that can be used for 5G network planning, said that operators are currently running tests based upon what they believe will become 5G.
+Gregory Donnard, product manager for InfoVista, which makes an RF planning and optimization software that can be used for 5G network planning, said that operators are currently running tests based upon what they believe will become the global 5G standardizations.
 For example, Donnard said, it’s common knowledge that 5G will incorporate millimeter wave (mmWave) spectrum, so antenna propagation tests can be run that are valid for 5G even without a definitive standard.

 Operators from nearly every region of the world are testing 5G, but the U.S. and Asia seem to be out front in terms of pushing the technology forward.

-SDxCentral has been reporting on nearly all the latest developments in 5G trials around the world.
-Here’s a compilation of the top 5G trials that are occurring or have occurred so far, as well as a brief overview of what operators have learned.
+SDxCentral has been reporting on nearly all the latest developments in global 5G trials.
+Here’s a compilation of the top global 5G trials that are occurring or have occurred so far, as well as a brief overview of what operators have learned.